gacetta/notes/csPrep.md

 **ALL RECURSIVE FUNCTIONS MUST APPROACH A NON-RECURSIVE BASE CASE**

-### What is an algorithm?
-* an **ALGORITHM** is a step by step solution (review slide)
-## What is time complexity
-* in CS, the time complexity is the computation complexity that describes the amount of computer time it takes to run an algorithm.
-* it describes the relationship between the size of an algorithm's input and the number of computational steps it takes for the algorithm to complete.

-compare the number of steps a program takes when given an input of 2 vs the number of steps a program takes when given an input of twice as much.
-Same number of steps?
-Double number of steps?
-Exponential increase of steps?

 ## Big O Notation
 * how we communicate about time complexity
 * Big O is a mathematical notation that describes _the rate at which the number of computational steps grows in relation to the input size_